urielduana/learningflutter/README.md

    1. **src/main/AndroidManifest.xml**: This file is used to configure the app for Android, for example, the name, the version, the description, the permissions, etc.
    2. **src/debug/AndroidManifest.xml**: This file is used to configure the app for Android in debug mode, for example, the name, the version, the description, the permissions, etc. It has a special permission to allow the app to connect with internet, this permission it is needed to be copied in the release AndroidManifest.xml.
    3. **build.gradle**: This file is used to configure the app for Android, for example, the name, the version, the description, the permissions, etc.
-> It is important to know that the ios/ and android/ files with flutter we will not touch them a lot, because the Flutter SDK will manage them for us and also is though to use plugins to do the work for us.
+> It is important to know that the ios/, android/, web/, windows/, etc. files with flutter we will not touch them a lot, because the Flutter SDK will manage them for us and also is though to use plugins to do the work.
 6. **web/**: This folder is used to store the code of the app for Web.
 7. **windows/**: This folder is used to store the code of the app Desktop for Windows.

-8.
+## 4. Starting the Basics

+1. **MaterialApp**: It is a predifined class of the system and it is used as one of the main component of the Flutter's SDK.
+MaterialApp allows the acces to the other resources and widget that Flutter offers.
+2. **title**: It is a property of MaterialApp and it is used to set the title of the app.
+This title is used in the app bar of the app.
+3. **home**: It is a property of MaterialApp and it is used to set the home of the app.
+This home is the first screen that the app shows.
+4. **Scaffold()**: It is a predifined class of the system and it is used as one of the main component of the Flutter's SDK.
+Scaffold is used to create a basic structure of the app, for example, the app bar, the body, the floating action button, etc.
+5. **Text()**: Is used to create a text widget.
+Text only receives a string as parameter.
+6. **Center()**: Is used to center the widget that is inside of it.
+7. **child**: It is a property of Scaffold and it is used to set the child of the Scaffold.
+This child is the body of the Scaffold.
+8. **body**: It is a property of Scaffold and it is used to set the body of the Scaffold.
+This body is the body of the Scaffold.
+9. **style**: It is a property of Text and it is used to set the style of the Text.
+This style is the style of the Text.
+10. **TextStyle()**: Is used to create a text style.
+TextStyle receives a color, a font size, a font weight, a font style, a font family, a background color, a decoration, a decoration color, a decoration style, a decoration thickness, a decoration position, a word spacing, a letterSpacing, a height, a locale, a foreground, a background, a shadows, a font features, a text baseline, a text decoration, a text decoration color, a text decoration style, a text decoration thickness, a text decoration line, a text decoration color, a text decoration style, a text de
+11. **AppBar()**: Is used to create an app bar widget.